mna/agora/doc/wiki/lang-ref.md

 ### The continue statement

-A `continue` statement skips the rest of the `for` body and jumps to the execution of the `post` statement of the 3-part `for`, or to the execution of the `condition` in a `while`-equivalent `for` loop, or to the first statement of the `for` body in an infinite loop.
+A `continue` statement skips the rest of the `for` body and jumps to the execution of the `post` statement of the 3-part `for`, or to the execution of the `condition` in a `while`-equivalent `for` loop, or to the first statement of the `for` body in an infinite loop.the Go host.

-It is an invalid statement outside a `for` loop.

-## Built-in functions

-Agora has four (4) predeclared built-in functions.
+A function is not required to have a return statement, a default `rhas four (4) predeclared built-in functions.
 They are first-class function values like any other agora function, but their reserved identifier cannot be overridden.

 * **import** : takes a single string value as argument, identifying a module to load and run, and returns the return value of the imported module.
 * **panic** : takes a single value as argument, and if it is "truthy", raises a runtime error (a "panic") with this value.
 If the value is "falsy", it is a no-op and returns `nil`.